Tracardi/tracardi-api/docs/qa/how_to_send_mails_with_mailchimp.md

 To send emails with Mailchimp in Tracardi, follow these steps:

-* __Obtain the API key__: Log in to your Mailchimp account, click on your account icon in the bottom-left corner, select "Profile," then choose "Extras > API keys."
+* __Obtain the API key__: Log in to your Mailchimp account, click on your account icon in the top-right corner, select "Profile," then choose "Extras > API keys."
 Click on "Create A Key" to generate an API key.
 Copy this key to the Token field in the Tracardi form.